carrot ad

 Developing the Right Mindset

-When most people get started in the land investing business, they come from years of experience working a full-time day job.
+When most people start in the land investing business, they come from years of experience working a full-time day job.

 There's nothing wrong with this (and it's precisely how I got started), but the problem with this background is that most day jobs come with certain luxuries (believe it or not) that almost everyone takes for granted.